Silhouette of a flower with rounded petals against a black background.

 Additional add-on services are available and may include home feeding video review and feedback on food journals.

-Kids Feeding Wellness is an out-of-network feeding therapy provider and does not accept insurance.
-A superbill (a detailed receipt) is provided for families to submit to insurance for possible reimbursement.
+• Kids Feeding Wellness is an out-of-network feeding therapy provider and does not accept insurance.
+A superbill (an itemized receipt) is provided for families to submit to insurance for possible reimbursement.

 Learn more about billing and insurance.